Adam's new Silver PBJ

 Colors are hard.

-Despite months of drawing and refining the shape of a dropout or waking up in the middle of the night to think about a chainstay profile during the very long process of designing a bike frame from scratch - the one thing people will always notice first is the color.
+Despite months of drawing and refining the shape of a dropout, or waking up in the middle of the night to think about a chainstay profile during the very long process of designing a bike frame from scratch, the one thing people will always notice first is the color.
 That makes it really important.
-And as a business a good color can leave us sitting on a pile of less-desirable-color frames.
+And as a business, a good color can leave us sitting on a pile of less-desirable-color frames.
 Should I order more of this one and less of that one?
 Will I be the only one who likes this?
 Should I just finally cave and make a black bike?
-The process is agonizing and often filled with many screen shots texted to various graphic designers and art-minded friends whose eyes I appreciate.
-You may notice the Sklar palette has a lot of colors that are in-between.
-A blue that is almost grey, a green that is almost white, a yellow that is almost green, a red that is almost brown, and so on.
+The process is agonizing and often filled with many screenshots texted to various graphic designers and art-minded friends whose eyes I appreciate.
+You may notice the Sklar palette has a lot of colors that are in-between: a blue that is almost grey, a green that is almost white, a yellow that is almost green, a red that is almost brown, and so on.
 I have always been drawn to these colors.

-That old Diamondback looked something like this if I remember right
+That old Diamondback looked something like this, if I remember right...

-Anyhow, here is my new silver PBJ built up just how I like it.
-PBJ bars, testing out a new alloy wheelset that we might be offering with completes.
-I have been loving the 2.6" Vittoria Mezcals for Bay Area riding.
-I tried these tires back in Montana maybe 5 or 6 years ago and hated them but they rule for our smooth mixed terrain.
-Fast rolling with lots of volume so that you can make it through anything.
-Of course a dropper and mechanical 12 speed drivetrain.
-This is my go-to bike for a day out on Mount Tam or an afterwork cruise on the townie trails on Mount Sutro.
-I think the new silver color is really fun and it definitely reminds me of those fun old bikes I would cobble together at the Bozeman Bike Kitchen, but then I can also feel good riding it down gnarly trails or loading it up for an overnighter.
+This is my go-to bike for a day out on Mount Tam or an after-work cruise on the townie trails on Mount Sutro.
+I think the new silver color is really fun and it definitely reminds me of those fun old bikes I would cobble together at the Bozeman Bike Kitchen, but then I can also feel good riding it down gnarly trails or load it up for an overnighter.

 Learn more about the PBJ Here.